hyperium/hyperium.github.io/_stable/server/middleware.md

 layout: guide
 ---

-As [Upgrade](upgrading) mentioned, hyper v1 is not depended on tower for the Service trait.
-When we want to add tower-like middleware, there are 2 kind of approach to make it.
+As [Upgrade](upgrading) mentioned, hyper v1 does not depend on tower for the `Service` trait.
+When we want to add tower-like middleware, there are 2 kinds of approach to make it.

 Let's create a Logger middleware in [hello-world server](hello-world) for instance: